Winter driving safety tips for truckers.

-Winter trucking safety tips for truckers: driving a tractor trailer in serious winter conditions, demands a specific set of skills for all drivers, especially big rig drivers.
+Driving a tractor trailer in serious winter conditions, demands a specific set of skills for all professional truck drivers.

-Too many drivers on the highways do not alter their driving skills, when driving in poor weather conditions, on snow-covered or icy roads.
+It is necessary to adapt your driving style, when driving in poor weather conditions, especially on snow-covered or icy roads.
 Good maneuvering and skid control skills are essential in poor weather.

 Knowledge and implementation of proper, preventative safety skills for driving in poor conditions, can truly separate the professional drivers from the rest of the pack.

-They have the smarts for making good decisions and knowing when conditions are not safe, and it’s time to ‘get off the road’.
+They have the smarts for making good decisions and knowing when conditions are not safe.
+They know when it’s time to ‘get off the road’.

 Driving in bad weather, especially in snow and on ice, is risky due to more ‘ stop time’ required, poor visibility, poor traction and the increased unpredictability of other drivers on the road.